Proposed plans 2016:

 The Livesey Exchange has successfully attracted funding to commence the transformation of the garages from the Mayor’s Regeneration Fund, Southwark Council, Southwark Tenant Fund, Airbnb and many residents and businesses who supported our Crowdfunding campaign in 2016.

-The Livesey Exchange project has been developed by local residents Nicholas Okwulu, of social enterprise Pempeople in collaboration with Ulrike Steven, of architecture practice what if: projects.
-In collaboration with our partner organisations we are currently planning the delivery of the project with building works scheduled to commence in 2017.
+Next steps: The Livesey Exchange project has been developed by local residents Nicholas Okwulu, of social enterprise Pempeople in collaboration with Ulrike Steven, of architecture practice what if: projects.
+Together with our partner organisations we are currently planning the delivery of the project with building works scheduled to commence in 2017.

 In the interim a number of open days and events will take place at the garages to inform and engage local communities into the making of the Livesey Exchange.
 For dates and more information refer to the Livesey Exchange diary.